 For a multitude of reasons we hopped a bus out of Leon to a sleepy little village about 19 miles outside of the city, our next planned destination.
 We stepped off the bus and quickly realized the entire town was closed up tight because May 1 is a major holiday in Spain – didn’t see that coming.

-We walked from Vega de Valcarce to O Cebriero on a soggy sodden muckity mucked trail.
+Making our way toward Galicia, we walked from Vega de Valcarce to O Cebriero on a soggy sodden muckity mucked trail.
 Up and up and up we climbed, for hours.
 Horses use this section of the trail.
 Do I need to say more?
 The redeeming grace was the gift of spectacular views.